-A current truism in the industry is that a set should avoid observational jokes (your observations about things, i.e. the Leno monologues) because in order to get a sitcom comedians have to put their lives into their material so that sitcom producers can see who the main characters of the sitcom are (the main people you hang out with) and where the locations of the sitcom is – (where you hang out.)
+A current truism in the industry is that a set should avoid observational jokes (your observations about things) because in order to get a sitcom comedians have to put their lives into their material so that sitcom producers can see who the main characters of the sitcom are (the main people you hang out with) and where the locations of the sitcom is – (where you hang out.)

 For this reason a set should be comprised of personal standup- stories about you life.

-But what about Leno and Letterman and Conan and Jon Stewart and George Lopez and Jimmy Fallon and Ellen DeGeneres – virtually all of the comedians who host their own shows.
+But what about the late night talk show hosts?
 They do practically nothing but observational jokes about politics, pop culture and celebrities.
 They hardly do any personal jokes.
 It would seem that if you wanted a major TV show of your own, you’re better off avoiding autobiographical material and instead focusing on political and cultural observational standup.

-But… what about SNL and MAD TV?
-The comics on those shows do a variety of characters and celebrity impersonations.
+But… what about SNL?
+The comics on this show and others like it, do a variety of characters and celebrity impersonations.
 So, it would make sense to create a set where you do a lot of characters.

-But what about Borat?
-In this film (see it; it’s absolute proof that comedy can be in appalling taste and hilarious, and artistically satisfying all at the same time) Sasha Baron Cohen impersonates a Kazakhstani in search of America and true love.
+But what about films like Borat?
+(See it; it’s absolute proof that comedy can be in appalling taste and hilarious, and artistically satisfying all at the same time) Sasha Baron Cohen impersonates a Kazakhstani in search of America and true love.